 Also of interest is that Dumfries has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Dumfries in 2022 was $27,256, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $109,024 for a family of four.
+The per capita income in Dumfries in 2022 was $32,950, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
+This equates to an annual income of $131,800 for a family of four.
 However, Dumfries contains both very wealthy and poor people as well.

 Dumfries is an extremely ethnically-diverse town.
 The people who call Dumfries home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Dumfries, accounting for 40.35% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Dumfries residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dumfries include Irish, German, English, Ethiopian, and Trinidadian and Tobagonian.
+People of Hispanic or Latino origin are the most prevalent group in Dumfries, accounting for 36.90% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Dumfries residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Dumfries include German, Irish, English, Trinidadian and Tobagonian, and Ghanian.

 The most common language spoken in Dumfries is English.
 Other important languages spoken here include Spanish and African languages.